Banking operations workflow for Tallyfy

 task

-Lock your drawer with both the key and combination if applicable.
+Lock your drawer with the key and combination if applicable.
 Log out of all systems.
 Sign the daily cash balance sheet and get your supervisor's signature.
-Before you leave: - Drawer is locked - Keys are secured or turned in - Balance sheet is signed - Any discrepancy reports are filed - Transaction journal is printed and stored Never leave cash unsecured, even for a bathroom break.
+Before you leave, make sure: - Drawer is locked - Keys are secured or turned in - Balance sheet is signed - Any discrepancy reports are filed - Transaction journal is printed and stored Never leave cash unsecured, even for a quick bathroom break.

 Form fields in this step